-From the Replication Console, you can manage your server activation codes.
-The activation code is the Double-Take license which is required on every Double-Take server.
-The activation code is a 24 character, alpha-numeric code.
-You can change your activation code without reinstalling, if your license changes.
+From the Replication Console, you can manage your license keys.
+The license key is the Double-Take license which is required on every Double-Take server.
+The license key is a 24 character, alpha-numeric key.
+You can change your license key without reinstalling, if your license changes.
 There are different licenses available.

-- Evaluation-An evaluation license has an expiration date built into the activation code.
+- Evaluation-An evaluation license has an expiration date built into the license key.
 When the license expires, the software will no longer function.
 The same evaluation licenses can be used on multiple machines on a network. - Single-A single license is available on a per-machine basis.
 Each server is required to have a unique license whether it is functioning as a source, target, or both.
 A single license can only be used on one server on a network. - Site-A site license is available to register every machine with the same license.
-This license is designed to be used on multiple servers on a network. - Node-Locking-To prevent Double-Take from being used illegally on multiple servers, you may have received a node-locked activation code, which is a temporary license.
-The temporary license is not activated until you have activated it from the Replication Console.
-Once the temporary license is activated, you have 14 days to update it to a permanent, node-locked license.
-The permanent node-locked license will be created by supplying unique server information to Vision Solutions.
-Since the permanent node-locked license contains unique server information, specific to the hardware where Double-Take is installed, the node-locked license cannot be used on any other server, thus prohibiting illegal applications. - 1.
-Right-click a server on the left pane of the Replication Console. - 2.
-Select Properties. - Select the Licensing tab.
-The fields displayed on this tab will vary depending on your activation code(s).
+This license is designed to be used on multiple servers on a network.

+To prevent Double-Take from being used illegally on multiple servers, you may have received a license key that must be activated from the Replication Console.
+Once the license key is entered, you have 14 days to activate it.
+The activation key can be obtained by supplying unique server information to Vision Solutions.
+Since the activation key contains unique server information, specific to the hardware where Double-Take is installed, the activation key cannot be used on any other server, thus prohibiting illegal applications.

+- 1. Right-click a server on the left pane of the Replication Console. - 2.
+Select Properties. - 3.
+Select the Licensing tab.
+The fields displayed on this tab will vary depending on your license keys.